-- Continuing to provide internal education and awareness. - Engaging stakeholders on this issue. - Preparing reports in line with reporting requirements.
+- Continuing to provide internal education and awareness. - Engaging stakeholders on this issue. - Preparing our first report in line with reporting requirements.

 Modern slavery risk management requires continuous commitment and ongoing collaboration with suppliers.
 Over the next 2 years, we will: